Avoiding Inertia - Four Investment Complexities

 Mutual Funds come in three class varieties: Class A, B, and C shares.

-Class B - The reverse of Class A shares.
+Class B - Class B shares charge a back-end load or sales charge if the shares are sold within a specified time period.
 Class B shares charge a back-end load or sales charge at the time the investor sells the shares.
 Investors looking to avoid the upfront cost associated with Class A shares may choose Class B shares.
 However, Class B shares act as a looming charge that may diminish with time or be an investment exit cost.2 Therefore, investors may be inclined to hold a poorly performing Class B share investment for longer in hopes of minimizing the sales charge foregoing the opportunity to sell those shares for a superior investment, a form of loss aversion.

 No-load mutual funds and ETFs generally eliminate many of these self-imposed and fund-imposed consequences that otherwise keep investors from making a change in their best interest.